vitalyford/secure-coding-ctf/README.md

 2. Generate a required crypto key for CTFd.
 3. Run `docker-compose up` which will build and start the CTFd instance and all 18 challenges.

 Once CTFd has started, you may navigate to `localhost:80` in order to configure the challenges.

-Currently all challenges need to be setup manually within CTFd but there are plans to copy the data present during the WiCyS competition into this repo.
+When you log in to the admin portal, you can navigate to Settings and select Export.
+In the main directory of this repository, you will find a file called backup.2019-04-10.zip that you can export in order to get the flags, hints, categories, etc. to be added to the CTFd platform.
+Later on, you can change the flags yourself in CTFd (but don't forget to change those in the Challenge directories accordingly).

+Contact if you have any questions/concerns/suggestions/contributions: Vitaly Ford (fordv@arcadia.edu).